AlefEducation/chimp-datasources-generator/README.md

 ## Usage
 ```
-Usage: chimp-datasources-generator [options]
+Usage: chimp-datasources-generator create [options] <directory> <api-location>
-[command]

-Commands:
-  create <directory> <api-location> [custom-data-source-import]  Create the datasources for api, pass either a URL or a yaml/json file.
-   Use http/https when pointing to a URL and relative location when pointing to a file
+Generate RestDatasource from swagger specs
 Examples:
-       chimp-datasources-generator create ./generated/external-apis https://domain.com/v3/api-docs.yaml
+   chimp-datasources-generator create ./generated/external-apis https://domain.com/v3/api-docs.yaml --withCircuitBreaker
    chimp-datasources-generator create ./generated/external-apis ./api-docs.yaml
+   chimp-datasources-generator create ./generated/external-apis ./api-docs.yaml "@app/apis/DataSource#DataSource"

+Arguments:
+  directory                              Directory for the generated source files.
+  api-location                           Location/URL for the json/yaml swagger specs.
+Use http/https when pointing to a URL and relative location when pointing to a file.

+Options:
-   You can also specify your own custom data source import:
+  -ds, --dataSourceImport <string>       You can also specify your own custom data source import.
-  chimp-datasources-generator create ./generated/external-apis ./api-docs.yaml "@app/apis/DataSource#DataSource"   "@app/apis/DataSource#DataSource" will use an import of:
+   "@app/apis/DataSource#DataSource" will use an import of:
    import { DataSource } from "@app/apis/DataSource"
   For a default import just use the path:
    "@app/apis/BaseDataSource"
+  -cb, --withCircuitBreaker <boolean>    Add circuit breakers for api calls. (default: false)
+  -cbc, --circuitBreakerConfig <string>  You can also specify your own custom circuit breaker import per service.
+   "@app/circuit-breakers/CircuitBreakerConfig#getServiceCircuitBreaker" will use an import of:
+   import { getServiceCircuitBreaker } from "@app/circuit-breakers/CircuitBreakerConfig"

+  -h, --help                             display help for command
 ```

 In your code create dataSources.ts file like this one: